Jalal-Alhaddad/Sky24-Project/README.md

 - Implement `useEffect` to retrieve the data [`fetchDepartments`,`fetchPersonById`] by calling the api function from the `api.js`
 - inside `useEffect` store the retrieved using `setPerson`
 - Inside the catch block set the offline and error state
-- Add show functions that navigate to other screens
-  - `showPeopleView()` to go back to `PeopleViewScreen`
 - Add submit function to save or add record
   - `handleSubmit()`